 Benefit Description You pay Surgical procedures (cont.)
-High Option Standard Option , , , • Not covered: • Reversal of voluntary surgical sterilization All charges All charges Reversal of voluntary surgical sterilization Services for the promotion, prevention, or other treatment of hair loss or hair growth Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form Reconstructive surgery High Option Standard Option Surgery to correct a functional defect Nothing Nothing • Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance; and - the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; webbed fingers and toes All stages of breast reconstruction surgery following a mastectomy, such as: - surgery and reconstruction on the other breast to produce a symmetrical appearance; treatment of any physical complications, such as lymphedemas; - breast prostheses and surgical bras and replacements (see Prosthetic devices) Notes If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-We cover dental extractions, dental procedures necessary to prepare the mouth for an extraction and orthodontic services that are an integral part of reconstructive surgery for cleft palate.
+High Option Standard Option Not covered: All charges All charges Reversal of voluntary surgical sterilization • Services for the promotion, prevention, or other treatment of hair loss or hair growth Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form Breast augmentation for the treatment of gender dysphoria Reconstructive surgery High Option Standard Option Surgery to correct a functional defect Nothing Nothing • Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance; and the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; webbed fingers and toes All stages of breast reconstruction surgery following a mastectomy, such as: surgery and reconstruction on the other breast to produce a symmetrical appearance; treatment of any physical complications, such as lymphedemas; - breast prostheses and surgical bras and replacements (see Prosthetic devices) Notes If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
+We cover dental extractions, dental procedures necessary to prepare the mouth for an extraction and orthodontic services that are an integral part of reconstructive surgery for cleft palate, cleft lip, or other craniofacial anomalies associated with cleft palate.
 Reconstructive surgical and any other procedures requiring licensed staff to monitor your vital signs as you regain sensation after receiving drugs to reduce sensation or to minimize discomfort.
-Nothing Nothing Not covered: All charges All charges • Cosmetic surgery-any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury
+Nothing Nothing